MooersLab/pymolsnips/README.md

   * <a href="#VisualStudioCode"> Visual Studio Code </a>
   * <a href="#yasnippets"> Yasnippets (emacs)</a>

-If you are considering switching editors, the most popular editors seem to be *Atom, Brackets, Sublime Text3*, and *Visual Studio Code*.
+If you are considering switching editors, the most popular editors seem to be *Atom, Brackets, Sublime Text3*, and *Visual Studio Code*. *Visual Studio Code* would be the most recommended if you do not feel comfortable or are unfamiliar working with the command line for installation or other text editor related tasks.
 You might also consider *Geany*.
 It is very lightweight, very fast, and very easily configurable.
 It is good editor if you care about agility.

 If your favorite editor is not listed, please post an issue [here](https://github.com/MooersLab/pymolsnips/issues).